Best Pressure Washer

 Related: Buying Advice for Pressure Washers

 We measured the cleaning units for this model at 4680, which is much higher than most of the field.
-When it came to the testing trough, the Simpson nearly doubled the sustained height that it was able to maintain a bocce ball at compared to other models.
+When it came to the testing trough, the Simpson nearly doubled the sustained height that it could maintain a bocce ball at compared to other models.
 We were able to get it to settle in at a distance of 7 feet up the inclined trough at an angle of 24 degrees.

 Scoring behind the gas-powered models, the SunJoe SPX3500 earned a 6 out of 10.
-Boasting a respectable measurement of 1782 cleaning units, it edged out the majority of the pressure washers in our review for this assessment.
+Boasting a respectable measurement of 1782 cleaning units, it edged out most of the pressure washers in our review for this assessment.
 It holds its own with its gas-powered relatives when it comes to household tasks, and it was able to hold the bocce ball at a sustained distance of 3 feet up the testing trough.

 Scoring a 6 out of 10, the Ryobi RY142300 and the Simpson MSH3215 MegaShot don't quite top the leaderboard for this metric.
 Although they're big and bulky, we gave them points for their burly handles and large wheels that allow them to be pushed and pulled over rugged terrain.
 As far as storage goes, the RY142300 has a strap for the high-pressure hose, a hook for the power cord, and a convenient holster for the wand.